How to List on Zillow For Sale By Owner

 Are creative and tech-savvy.
 When creating your Zillow listing, you take responsibility for photography, writing the home description, and managing the listing online.
 You won’t have the safety net of a real estate company to market your home professionally.
 However, if you’d like to hire contractors to manage some of the tasks you don’t feel comfortable managing, you can always find a local photographer or another professional to help you.

-Can promote your home off of Zillow’s platform.
+Can promote your home outside of Zillow’s platform.
 You must showcase your home on more than Zillow to get the most from your FSBO listing.
 FSBO sellers should also plan to post their homes on social media (Facebook, Instagram) and other FSBO platforms, like Craigslist and ForSaleByOwner.com.

 Understand real estate market trends.
 Homeowners who sell FSBO also set the listing price for their homes.
 Normally, a realtor would complete a comparative market analysis (CMA) to help with this.
 It’s essential to know how to compare your home to others in your neighborhood so that you can set a competitive price for your property.